-Guide of apps for seniors: This guide, Social Distancing: Apps for Seniors, provides practical apps for seniors (tech-savvy or not), along with setup assistance.
+Guide for Seniors: This guide, Social Distancing: Apps for Seniors, provides practical apps for seniors (tech-savvy or not), along with setup assistance.

 Connecticut Children’s new Virtual Health page is now live at www.connecticutchildrens.org/virtualhealth.
 Families can use this site to schedule telehealth visits for their children, read our telehealth FAQs, and learn how to prepare for a telehealth visit.
 As a reminder, Connecticut Children’s also has a COVID-19 pediatric hotline.
 Parents and pediatricians can call the number 24/7 to speak with a Connecticut Children’s clinician and ask their coronavirus questions.
 The hotline number is 833-226-2362.